 Even if you could sort everything else out, there’s still a big problem.
 The fact is that the tools currently available to veterinarians, trainers, and saddle fitters do not provide adequate objective measures of saddles and saddle fit.
 Otherwise stated, the “ideal” saddle fit remains as much a matter of opinion as it does fact.
 There’s a certain amount of trial and error involved, too.
 That’s certainly not to say saddle fit isn’t important: it is.
 But there seems to be a good amount of leeway in what “works” for an individual horse, as well.

 How saddles and saddle pads affect the horse’s back is a complicated issue.
 Ultimately, no single tool may be adequate to evaluate the complex interactions between saddle, horse, and rider.
-In many cases, I’d say it’s a good idea to make sure that a rider is riding to the best of his or her ability before dropping a bunch of money on a new saddle.
+I’m pretty confident in opining that it’s a good idea to make sure that a rider is riding to the best of his or her ability before dropping a ton of money on a new saddle.
 New solutions to help evaluate horse and rider balance are becoming available.
 Hopefully, information obtained from such systems can help veterinarians, trainers, and riders record, evaluate, and store valuable information about their horses and themselves.

 Lastly, here a couple of more resources.
-In the UK, they’re apparently really devoting a lot of time and effort to saddle fitting at The Saddle Research Trust.
+In the UK, they’re apparently devoting a lot of time and effort to saddle fitting at The Saddle Research Trust.
 If you’d like to see what they’re up to, please go to www.saddleresearchtrust.com.
 As is so often the case, you’ll find out that they know a lot of stuff, but that there still aren’t any easy answers.
 And, if you’d like to read a nice article on tack in general, written by the well-respected Dr. Hilary Clayton, CLICK HERE.